YesJulz: Career

-YesJulz rose to prominence in 2014, after citing a Sprite Remix Party for LeBron James in Miami.
+YesJulz rose to prominence in 2014, after hosting a Sprite Remix party for LeBron James in Miami.

-She dipped into artist management as she managed musician 070 Shake, an American rapper who was featured on Kanye West, Pusha T, and Nas' albums.
+She entered artist management, managing musician 070 Shake, an American rapper who was featured on Kanye West, Pusha T, and Nas' albums.

-Media outlets have called Julieanna Goddard The Queen of Snapchat.
-Snapchat 'it' girl.
+Media outlets have called Julieanna Goddard "the queen of Snapchat" and a "Snapchat 'it' girl."

-She started the YesJulz Agency in 2014.
-In 2015, YesJulz hosted 1AM party in LA, that featured artists including Lil Uzi Vert and Wiz Khalifa.
+YesJulz also founded 1AM Creative, a female-led creative and consulting agency with clients including Puma and Vevo.
+In 2015, YesJulz hosted the 1AM party in Los Angeles, which featured artists including Lil Uzi Vert and Wiz Khalifa.

-She was nominated for Snapchat storyteller on August 24, 2016, at the 6th Streamy Awards, the Awards honoring web television series at the Beverly Hilton in Beverly Hills, California.
+She was nominated for Snapchat storyteller on August 24, 2016, at the 6th Streamy Awards.

-YesJulz is a brand influencer, an event producer, an A&R, a publicist, with a SnapChat following of an estimated 500,000+ viewers, She has partnered with brands such as Beats by Dre and Red Bull.
-YesJulz also sprint [sic] an all-female creative agency with clients including Puma and Vevo, as well as a radio station and music-management company.
+YesJulz has partnered with brands such as Beats by Dre and Red Bull.

-Personal life

-In 2017, YesJulz tweeted a photo of a crop top that read "ni**as lie a lot", which sparked controversy.
+In 2017, she tweeted a photo of a crop top that read "Niggas lie a lot", which sparked controversy.
 She later apologized.

-In April 22, 2022, she had a daughter.
+On April 22, 2022, she had a daughter with NFL player Duke Riley.